Why Not Try The New Trendy Israeli Food Now?

 What Is Special About Israeli Food?

 Sephardim are descended from Spanish and Portuguese Jews who migrated to Israel in the 16th century.
 Their dishes include couscous, hummus, shakshuka, rice pilaf, and falafel.
-Finally, Mizrahim are descendants of Jews who immigrated to Palestine from North Africa, Asia Minor, and central Asia.
+Finally, Mizrahim are descendants of Jews who immigrated to Palestine from North Africa, Asia Minor, and Central Asia.

 While each type of food represents a specific ethnicity, Israeli food is a blend of all three traditions.
 For example, the classic dish shawarma is a mixture of lamb meat marinated in spices and cooked on a vertical rotisserie spit called a tandoor.